Building Communities

 I also worked as part of the creative team at Moseley Road Baths, a historic swimming pool and community space in the heart of Balsall Heath, Birmingham.
 I worked on the Diving In project, a National Trust initiative which explored what the future of public spaces could look like through a year-long programme of events.

-Working directly with local communties, we put on events which were are varied as they were creative.
-We staged a community play telling the true story of how The Baths were saved by a group of local activist; produced a podcast where guests were interviewed while in a bath; toured a giant inflatable whale around the local community; and hosted the weekend-long Exchange Festival which questioned what the future of libraries could look like through a programme of music, comedy, spoken word, and creative workshops.
+Working directly with local communities, we put on events which were are varied as they were creative.
+We staged a community play telling the true story of how The Baths were saved by a group of local activist; produced a podcast where guests were interviewed while in a bath; toured a giant inflatable whale around the local area; and hosted the weekend-long Exchange Festival which questioned what the future of libraries could look like through a programme of music, comedy, spoken word, and workshops.

 We worked with poets, sculptors, stand-up comedians, play-makers and radical thinkers to host events ranging from craft workshops for people learning English to film screenings which double as safe spaces for the LGBTQ+ community.
 Everyone brought a unique perspective and insight to the project as we reimagined the future together.